InMechaSol/WIN32/README.md

-# WIN32
+# WIN32ACU
-Application Platform Repository
+Win32 Desktop implementation of the ccACU